sudiptog81/thehindu-epaper-scraper/README.md

 Once the web application of 'The Hindu e-Paper' loads successfully, it invokes the JavaScript function that is responsible for downloading all the pages of the newspaper as a PDF.

 The PDF is then downloaded to a predefined location which is `/media/volume-extra/theHindu/<date-in-dd-mm-yyyy>` by default and can be overridden by replacing this path in all of the files.
+A push notification is also sent to the devices subscribed to receive them.

 This PDF is then uploaded to a MEGA folder and then deleted from the local machine.
 The PDF can then be accessed from all devices supported by the MEGA clients.
 One may override the behaviour of the script in `upload.py` to change the uploading and cleanup logic.